 Later that afternoon, a car pulled into Katy’s driveway and two sharply dressed women got out of the car.
 They came to the door and introduced themselves: Karen and her mother Claire.
 Claire held a bouquet of tulips, which I would soon learn were Katy’s favorite flowers.

 “My mom wanted to come by,” Karen explained.
 The Realtor happened to be on site.
-For that reason, and understanding the connection Claire had with Katy, I invited them in the house.
+For that reason, and understanding the connection Claire had with Katy, I invited them to the house.
 Clair immediately went to the dining room table and placed the bouquet.

 “This is where we play cards, Katy and I,” she said, really more to herself than to anyone in the room.
 The Realtor, fiddling with staging issues in advance of putting the house on the market, retrieved a vase and put the fresh tulips into it.